 Fold the edges up and squish-pat them into each other to that they stick.
 The dough will be a pain in the rear to work with, sticky and floppy and ripping.
 Just pinch every thin spot shut and don’t worry.
 It will all come out in the wash.

-After a few minutes, once the oven is hot, pour some water onto the floor of the over.
+After a few minutes, once the oven is hot, introduce steam.
+How?
+Electric over: pour some water onto the floor of the over.
 Don’t pour it on the element, or onto the jets if your oven is gas.
-If you can’t do this, spray your bread with water from a plant mister.
+Gas oven: spray your bread with water from a plant mister.

 I didn’t take any photos of the inside of my oven.
 You’d all be horrified.
 It’s pretty bad.
 I don’t believe in cleaning ovens.